Alishba-Yousaf/Credit_Card_Fraud_Detection/README.md

-# Credit Card Fraud Detection Project
+Credit Card Fraud Detection Project

-This is a **Machine Learning project** focused on detecting fraudulent transactions in credit card data.
-The project includes data visualization, preprocessing, and prepares the dataset for model building in later phases.
+This is a Machine Learning project focused on detecting fraudulent credit card transactions using real-world data.
+The project covers the complete pipeline from data preprocessing to model training and evaluation.

-## Kaggle Notebook
+Kaggle Notebook
-The full notebook with code, plots, and preprocessed dataset can be viewed here:
+The full notebook with code, visualizations, and results can be viewed here: https://www.kaggle.com/code/alishbayousaf1100/credit-card-fraud-detection Files in this Repository Credit_Card_Fraud_Detection.ipynb → Data preprocessing and EDA
-https://www.kaggle.com/code/alishbayousaf1100/credit-card-fraud-detection

-## Files in this Repository
-- `Credit_Card_Fraud_Detection.ipynb` → Data preprocessing phase
-- Credit_Card_Fraud_Detection_Feature_Engineering.ipynb → Feature engineering phase
+Credit_Card_Fraud_Detection_Feature_Engineering.ipynb → Feature engineering
+Credit_Card_Fraud_Detection_Complete_Notebook.ipynb → Model training, evaluation, and results

-## Project Steps
+Project Steps
-1. **Data Visualization and Statistical Analysis**
+1. Data Visualization and Statistical Analysis
-   - Understanding distributions, missing values, and feature relationships
+   Understanding distributions, missing values, and feature relationships

-2. **Preprocessing of Dataset**
+2. Data Preprocessing
-   - Handling missing values, dropping irrelevant features, feature scaling, etc.
+   Handling missing values, feature scaling, and cleaning

-3. **Model Building (Future Phases)**
+3. Feature Engineering
+   Creating new features such as Hour, Log_Amount, and High_Amount

+4. Model Training and Evaluation
+   Training LightGBM model and evaluating using accuracy, precision, recall, and F1-score

+5. Handling Class Imbalance
+   Applied SMOTE to balance the dataset and improve fraud detection

+6. Risk Scoring
+   Generated probability-based risk scores to prioritize suspicious transactions

+Key Results
+- High overall accuracy achieved
+- Fraud detection recall significantly improved after applying SMOTE
-   - Classification models to detect fraudulent transactions
+- Model effectively identifies fraudulent transactions

-## How to Run
+How to Run
-1. Open `Credit_Card_Fraud_Detection.ipynb` in Jupyter Notebook or Kaggle.
+- Open the notebook in Jupyter Notebook or Kaggle
-2. Run all cells to reproduce analysis and preprocessing steps.
+- Run all cells step by step to reproduce results

-## Notes
-- The preprocessed dataset is saved and can be directly used in the next phases of the project.
+Requirements
+Python libraries required:
-- Ensure Python and required libraries (pandas, matplotlib, seaborn, scikit-learn, etc.) are installed.
+pandas, numpy, matplotlib, seaborn, scikit-learn, lightgbm, imbalanced-learn

+Conclusion
+This project demonstrates a complete machine learning pipeline for fraud detection.
+Handling class imbalance using SMOTE significantly improved the model’s ability to detect fraudulent transactions.
+The final model can also generate risk scores to assist in real-world decision-making.